Shyam-Chen/Tauri-Starter/README.md

 # Tauri Starter

-:link: A boilerplate for Native App with Tauri, Vue, and Tailwind on Vite.
+:link: A boilerplate for native applications with Tauri and Xcode using TypeScript on Vite.

 :rainbow: View Demo: [Live](https://vue-starter-6fa6.onrender.com) | Windows | macOS | Android | iOS